Distress tolerance: Biological bases

 There are several candidate biological neural network mechanisms for distress tolerance.
 These proposed brain areas are based on the conceptualization of distress tolerance as a function of reward learning.
 Within this framework, individuals learn to attune to and pursue reward; reduction of tension in escaping from a stressor is similarly framed as a reward and thus can be learned.
-Individuals differ in how quickly and for how long they display preferences for pursuing reward or in the case of distress tolerance, escaping from a distressful stimulus.
+Individuals differ in how quickly and for how long they display preferences for pursuing reward or, in the case of distress tolerance, escaping from a distressful stimulus.
 Therefore, brain regions that are activated during reward processing and learning are hypothesized to also serve as neurobiological substrates for distress tolerance.
 For instance, activation intensity of dopamine neurons projecting to the nucleus accumbens, ventral striatum, and prefrontal cortex is associated with an individual's predicted value of an immediate reward during a learning task.
 As the firing rate for these neurons increases, individuals predict high values of an immediate reward.
 During instances in which the predicted value is correct, the basal rate of neuronal firing remains the same.
-When the predicted reward value is below the actual value, neuronal firing rates increase when the reward is received, resulting in a learned response.
+When the predicted reward value is lower than the actual value, neuronal firing rates increase upon receipt of the reward, leading to a learned response.
 When the expected reward value is below the actual value, the firing rate of these neurons decreases below baseline levels, resulting in a learned shift that reduces expectancies about reward value.
-It is posited that these same dopaminergic firing rates are associated with distress tolerance, in that learning the value of escaping a distressing stimulus is analogous to an estimation of an immediate reward There are several potential clinical implications if these posited distress tolerance substrates are corroborated.
+It is posited that these same dopaminergic firing rates are associated with distress tolerance, in that learning the value of escaping a distressing stimulus is analogous to an estimation of an immediate reward.
+There are several potential clinical implications if these posited distress tolerance substrates are corroborated.
 It may suggest that distress tolerance is malleable among individuals; interventions that change neuronal firing rates may shift predicted values of behaviors intended to escape a distressor and provide relief, thereby increasing distress tolerance.

 Other neural areas may be implicated in moderating this reward learning process.
 Excitability of inhibitory medium spiny neurons in the nucleus accumbens and ventral striatum have been found to moderate the association between the value of an immediate reward and probability of pursuing reward or relief.
 Within rats, it has been demonstrated that increasing the excitability of these neurons via increased CREB expression resulted in an increased amount of time that the rats would keep their tail still when a noxious thermal paste was applied, as well as an increased amount of time spent in the open arms of a complex maze; these behaviors have been conceptualized as analogous distress tolerance in response to pain and anxiety.